dhanyamd/video-calling/backend/knowledge/permissions.md

   2. Create a personal copy of the dashboard (if allowed)
   3. Check if dashboard is locked for editing

-## Managing Permissions (Admin Guide)
+## Managing Permissions

 ### Adding Users
-1. Navigate to Admin → User Management
+1. Navigate to Admin Panel
+2. Go to User Management
-2. Click "Add User"
+3. Click "Add User" and enter details
-3. Enter email address and select initial role
-4. Choose workspaces to grant access to
+4. Assign appropriate role
 5. Send invitation

-### Creating Groups
-1. Navigate to Admin → Group Management
-2. Click "Create Group"
-3. Name the group and add description
-4. Add members by email or from existing users
-5. Set group permissions
-6. Save group

-### Auditing Permissions
+### Permission Audit
 1. Navigate to Admin → Security
-2. Select "Permission Audit"
+2. Use "Permission Audit" to review access
-3. Search for user or resource
-4. Review effective permissions
-5. Make adjustments as needed
+3. Make adjustments as needed

 ## Best Practices

-1. Follow the principle of least privilege
+1. Use principle of least privilege
+2. Regular permission audits
-2. Use groups for easier permission management
+3. Use groups for easier management
-3. Regularly audit permissions, especially for sensitive data
-4. Document permission assignments for critical resources
+4. Document access for critical resources
-5. Train users on permission requests and sharing procedures
-6. Create workspace boundaries that align with organizational structure